Linux

 Monitoring USB communications using usbmon interface

-Learn how to monitor USB devices by using the usbmon kernel module together with Wireshark or Tshark.
+The Linux kernel controls hardware access, including for USB.
+Learn how to monitor USB devices with the usbmon kernel module, together with Wireshark or Tshark.

 /etc/ssh/sshd_config